sandboxie-plus/sandboxie-docs/Content/ProgramStartSettings.md

 *   Forced Programs can be temporarily suspended using the [Disable Forced Programs](FileMenu.md#disable-forced-programs) command.

 *   [Forced Folders](ProgramStartSettings.md#forced-folders) take precedence over Forced Programs.
 In other words, when a program matches both a Forced Folders and a Forced Programs setting, the Forced Folder setting will apply, and the Forced Programs setting will be ignored.

-*   The Forced Programs setting is only available in the registered version of Sandboxie.

 Related [Sandboxie Ini](SandboxieIni.md) setting: [ForceProcess](ForceProcess.md).